Skip to main content

 Thinking about expanding your market to 403(b) plans?
 Keep these key topics in mind:

-Opportunities.
-Only 57.7% of tax-exempt organizations work with a financial professional.* This is an opportunity for you to provide the same value as you do to your current 401(k) market.
+Opportunities — In 2023, there were nearly 2 million nonprofits operating in the United States, according to the IRS.2 These organizations present an opportunity for you to provide the same value as you do to your current 401(k) market.

-Priorities.
-According to a recent survey by the Plan Sponsor Council of America, retirement income solutions and financial wellness have become more important to 403(b) plan sponsors.
-This means that priorities and goals for 403(b) plan sponsors are not much different than for 401(k) clients.
+Priorities — Higher participation rates and the increase in automatic enrollment show that retirement income solutions and financial wellness have become more important to 403(b) plan sponsors.
+This means that priorities and goals for 403(b) plan sponsors are not much different from those of 401(k) clients.

-ERISA vs. Non-ERISA 403(b) plans.
-A 403(b) ERISA plan is subject to meeting certain requirements, such as:
+ERISA vs. Non-ERISA 403(b) plans — A 403(b) Employee Retirement Income Security Act of 1974 plan is subject to meeting certain requirements, such as:

 • Form 5500 filings